Don’t Let Someone Do It For You

 So, take this example and say you want to stretch your hamstrings.
 Lose the strap and hold onto your leg with your hands.
 Push the knee away from you as you pull the leg closer.
 You won’t go very far, but you will feel the difference.
 Then, little by little, the leg will start to move and you’ll be able to get it closer to your face without bending, and without a prop and without a crutch!

 So give it a try and feel the difference!
-Then, if your body wants more, come stretch with us in class or on DVD and find the freedom of flexibility just in time to celebrate Independence Day!
+Then, if your body wants more, come stretch with us in class or on DVD and find the freedom of flexibility in your body just in time to celebrate Independence Day!

 I hope you'll join us on Facebook :)